BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

-(c) One person selected from a member agency located in each geographical region and elected by such region; and
+(c) One person selected from a member agency located in each of four geographical regions and elected by the members of that region; and

 (d) Four (4) persons selected from member agencies at-large and elected by the membership.
 No more than two (2) persons elected at-large shall be from agencies located in the same geographical region.
 Election of directors at-large shall have the purpose of ensuring that the Board of Directors is sufficiently diverse to represent the Association’s membership and the constituencies served by member agencies.

 (e) No member agency shall have more than one (1) representative on the Board of Directors at one time.